 Camilleri notes that:

-Market segmentation is the first move any brand should make when determining a desired target market.
+Market segmentation is the first move any brand should make when determining the desired target market.
 Why?
 Because the very nature and function of market segmentation is to allow you to create those legitimate, relevant and ultra-precise audience segments that are the perfect match for your brand.

 Segmentation essentially gives your brand confidence in the knowledge that the people you are reaching are the most appropriate audience for you, and will find your product, service or content meaningful and valuable.
 Research shows that 34% of consumers would be motivated to promote a brand online if the content that’s shared is relevant to their interests.